gwleuverink/asset-injector/README.md

 }
 ```

-This serves as an example.
-You may return any string you like from the `inject` method.

-Afterward you need to bind a concrete implementation to the AssetInjector interface in your packages Service Provider.
+2. Bind the implementation in your package's Service Provider.

 ```php
 namespace YourPackage;